Skip to Main Content

 • Lower debt potential: The company's debt negotiators may be able to negotiate a lower debt with creditors on your behalf.

-• No upfront fees: Freedom Debt Relief doesn't charge any fees until the first settlement is approved by you.
+• No upfront fees: Freedom Debt Relief doesn't charge any fees until you approve the first settlement is approved.

-• Potential to be unsecured debt free: If the creditor agrees to work with the company, you could be free of the debt you enrolled upon finishing your program.
+• Potential to be free of unsecured debt: If the creditor agrees to work with the company, you could be free of the debt you enrolled upon finishing your program.

 • High settlement fees: You'll be charged a fee between 18.25 and 25 percent of your total debts settled, although it can vary by state and the amount of debt you enroll.